 Thus, Din guides an individual in all the aspects of life; i.e. spiritual, social, economic, political, cultural, moral, ethical, etc.

 Based on the above discussion; we can now easily understand the difference between Deen and Religion.

 Din encompasses all aspects of life.
 It is a complete guide, a universal code of life.

 However, Religion is just a single aspect (spiritual aspect) of Din.
 Apart from this spiritual aspect; i.e. who is our Creator, our purpose of life; the belief in life and death; in angels; and on the day of judgment; Din also guides us in the social, political, and economic spheres of life.

 Islam is a Din.
 It is a deen because it perfectly fits in the definition of din.
 It is a way of life; a complete code governing all the aspects of life.

-Let’s try to understand how Din makes an equilibrium in society and why do we need Din in life.
+Let’s try to understand how Din makes an equilibrium in society and why we need Din in life.
 Similarly, if we remove din (Islam) from our lives, how the entire edifice of society would collapse.

 Other social evils like gambling, drugs, homosexuality, etc. are common in those societies.